 - First Year

 First-year Honors Program students are placed in Honors sections of Autumn Term and the first-year foundation course “Human Experience.”
-2018 Autumn Term course descriptions and professor bios are featured on the New Student Page.
+2020 Autumn Term course descriptions and professor bios will be featured on the New Student Page.

 - Sophomore Year